WLOL (AM): History

 By 1977, WLOL was running country music, and switched to the WRRD call sign the following year, calling itself "The Big Red."
 In July 1979, the station flipped to a short-lived rock format branded as "13 Rock".
 This would be the station's final music format.

-In January 1980, Minnesota Public Radio (MPR) purchased the station and changed the call letters to KSJN to correspond with their FM property, KSJN-FM 91.1.
-Meanwhile, WLOL-FM transitioned to a pop music format before eventually being sold off to different company.
-The purchase of the AM station was a fallback plan for MPR, which wanted to acquire a second FM signal in order to split KSJN-FM into separate talk and classical music stations; MPR had tried to buy KBEM-FM 88.5 a year earlier to achieve that goal.
+In January 1980, Minnesota Public Radio (MPR) purchased the station and changed the call letters to KSJN to correspond with its FM property, KSJN-FM.
+The purchase of the AM station was a fallback plan for MPR, which wanted to acquire a second FM signal in order to split KSJN-FM into separate talk and classical music stations; MPR had tried to acquire KBEM-FM a year earlier to achieve that goal.
 On October 9, 1989, the call letters were changed to KNOW and the station became the flagship for MPR's new news and information network.

-WLOL-FM kept its call sign as it was sold off, and found another owner when it was purchased by Emmis Broadcasting in 1983.
+WLOL-FM kept its call sign as it was sold to Emmis Broadcasting in 1983.
 The call letters enjoyed their biggest success when the station aired a Top 40 format from 1981 to 1991.
-The station remained popular until Emmis ran into financial problems in the early 1990s as a result of its purchase of the Seattle Mariners baseball team.
-Many of Emmis' radio properties were sold off, and in 1991, they sold the 99.5 license to MPR for $12.5 million.
-MPR moved the KSJN calls and their classical music programming to 99.5 on March 11, 1991.
-MPR's existing 91.1 signal then became KNOW-FM, with talk and news programming full-time.
+The station remained popular until Jeff Smulyan, founder and CEO of Emmis, ran into financial problems shortly after purchasing the Seattle Mariners baseball team in 1989.
+Many of Emmis' radio properties were sold off as a result, and in December 1990, the company sold the 99.5 license to MPR for $12.5 million.
+MPR moved the KSJN calls and the classical music programming to 99.5 on March 11, 1991.
+MPR's 91.1 signal then became KNOW-FM, with talk and news programming full-time.

 With two FM frequencies in the Twin Cities, MPR pondered other uses for 1330 AM.
-After four years of simulcasting KNOW-FM, it became WMNN in September 1995, the flagship of the commercial Minnesota News Network.
-WMNN was sold in 2004 to Starboard Broadcasting, which turned it into Relevant Radio a Catholic religious format and soon restored the original WLOL call sign.
+After four years of simulcasting KNOW-FM, it became WMNN in September 1995, the flagship of the commercial "Minnesota News Network."
+WMNN was sold in 2004 to Starboard Broadcasting, which converted it to Relevant Radio a Catholic religious format and soon restored the original WLOL call sign.